For most folks, overstaying a tourist visa in Mexico will never be an issue.

 If you have stayed too long and want to leave by land, it is best to go into the immigration office on the Mexican side, own up to it and pay your fee so you don't run into future problems.

-***WARNING: Tourists that have paid their fees at a border crossing have also reported being charged crazy amounts for slight violations.
-Again, best to leave through Mexico City airport.
+***WARNING: Tourists that have overstayed and paid their fees at a border crossing have also reported being charged crazy amounts for slight violations.
+Again, best to leave through a major Mexican airport.

 Will Mexico Let You Back Into The Country?